soumyadip1997/qepsilon/README.md

 ### Or

-To save time we have already provided the Train_Val_Test.zip file which contains all the information for the train,validation and test sets.
+To save time use the Train_Val_Test.zip file which contains all the information for the train,validation and test sets.

 Unzip the Train_Val_Test.zip.